-The federal government and several states have enacted laws that require life sciences companies to report certain gifts, payments and other expenditures provided to health-care professionals and organisations.
-At the federal level, section 6002 of the PPACA, commonly known as the Sunshine Act, requires pharmaceutical companies to disclose annually many payments made to United States physicians and teaching hospitals.
+The federal government and several states have enacted laws that require life sciences companies to report certain gifts, payments and other transfers of value provided to health-care professionals and organisations.
+At the federal level, section 6002 of the PPACA, commonly known as the Sunshine Act or 'Open Payments' programme, requires pharmaceutical companies to disclose annually many payments made to United States physicians and teaching hospitals.
 Information about these payments will be posted on a public website, making the interactions and payments among life sciences companies and physicians publicly available information.
-While the Sunshine Act requires the first reports to be submitted in 2013, the data capture and disclosure requirements have been delayed while CMS finalises the implementing regulations.
+The CMS issued final regulations in early 2013.
+Life sciences companies subject to the law must submit their first reports by 31 March 2014, with data covering 1 August 2013 through 31 December 2013.